plaincube/defiantce/README.md

-# defiance
+# DefiantCE README
-Defiant CE's GitHub.
+DefiantCE's GitHub.
 DefiantCE or DefiantCheatEngine is a free and open source Minecraft 1.8.8 client that includes several hacks and OptiFine.

 I am not responsible for anything that happens to you Minecraft account.